FLL-Team-24277/FLL-Fall-2023-Masterpiece/README.md

 5. Add a python virtual environment. `Ctrl-Shift-P` > `Python: Create Environment`
 6. `pip install pybricks==3.3.0a5`
 7. `pip install pybricksdev`
-8. Create a new python file, named `teamMemberName-test-mission.py`, copy and paste the code below, and save it.
+8. Create a new python file, named `teamMemberName-test-mission.py`, copy and paste the code below, and save it, but don't try to run it just yet.
+Wait for step 12 below.
 9. Commit the changes, and push.
 It will probably prompt for github registration/login and then sync all files.
 This link may help: https://pages.nist.gov/git-novice-MSE/08-collab/
 10. Install pybricks on each robot at https://beta.pybricks.com/.
 Name the robot at this time.
 Avoid spaces and special characters in the robot name.
 Put a label sticker on the top of the robot with the robot name.
 11. Edit `.vscode\tasks.json` to run `pybricksdev.exe`, which uploads programs to the Spike hub. https://github.com/pybricks/pybricksdev The only changes needed should be to change the label and command argument to match the robot's name.